Lyem/pyneko/README.md

 - chrome

-🐧 On Linux/BSD - ▶️ KDE (any display server)
+🐧 On Linux/BSD

+- ▶️ KDE (any display server)
 Native support.
 No additional dependencies are needed.
-It seems that all dependencies are listed below are already installed by default in all KDE distributions
+It seems that all dependencies are listed below are already installed by default in all KDE distributions.
 The only minimum requirement is ``dbus``, ``klipper`` (which is now built-in into KDE), and an ``dbus-python``

-🐧 On Linux/BSD - X11
+- X11
 Install ``xsel`` or ``xclip`` package
 Example: ``sudo zypper install xsel`` OR ``sudo zypper install xclip``

-🐧 On Linux/BSD - Wayland
+- Wayland
 Install wl-clipboard package
 Example: ``sudo zypper install wl-clipboard``